-- To provide students with contemporary knowledge in Cryptography and Security and various threats and attacks in a network - To introduce fundamental concepts of symmetric and asymmetric cipher model. - .
-To know the concepts of Key management techniques and Cryptographic Hash algorithms - To understand the various authentication schemes and system control mechanisms - To understand necessary approaches and techniques to build protection mechanisms in order to secure computer networks.
+- To provide students with contemporary knowledge in Cryptography and Security and various threats and attacks - To introduce fundamental concepts of symmetric and asymmetric cipher model, - To know the concepts of Key management techniques and Cryptographic Hash algorithms - To understand the various authentication schemes and system control mechanisms - To understand necessary approaches and techniques to build protection mechanisms in order to secure computer networks.

-- CO1 Classify cryptographic techniques using a mathematical approach by examining nature of attack.
-(K2) - CO2 Apply the different cryptographic operations using public and private key cryptography (K3) - CO3 Summarize solutions for effective key management distribution and maintain message integrity (K2) - CO4 Identify and use appropriate algorithms for assuring System security and authentication.
-(K3) - CO5 Outline the security requirements and solutions for wireless networks and distributed systems.
+- CO1 Remember the basics of information security and understand the concepts of cryptology.
+(K3) - CO2 Remember and compare various cryptographic techniques, but also employ various authentication techniques. - CO3 Summarize solutions for effective key management distribution and maintain message integrity.(K3) - CO4 Identify and use appropriate algorithms for assuring System security and authentication.
+(K2) - CO5 Outline the security requirements and solutions for wireless networks and distributed systems.
 (K2)